 St Michael’s Collegiate School is committed to the safety, wellbeing and protection of all students and children in our care.
 This commitment includes the provision of a safe and supportive learning environment for all students and requires all employees, volunteers and visitors to model and encourage exemplary behaviour that protects students from harm.

 We promote a culture where children feel safe and have a voice in decisions that affect them.
 The School has the responsibility to ensure that every member of our community understands the responsibility they have and the important role they play to ensure the safety of all children in our care.
 We will take a proactive and preventive role in child safety and support a climate where all people feel safe to report concerns.
-The School is committed to following employment procedures that accord with the principles of the Australian Childhood Foundation Safeguarding Children Program.
+The School is committed to following employment procedures in accordance with the principles of the Australian Childhood Foundation Safeguarding Children Program and National Principles for Child Safe Organisations.

 It is the responsibility of all at Collegiate, from the Board, Principal and Senior Management to staff and volunteers, to understand the important responsibility they have to: